Skip to main content

 Overview

-Impatiens omeiana is a spreading, herbaceous perennial reaching 8–12 inches (20–30 cm) tall with a spread of 18–24 inches (45–60 cm).
-Unlike the familiar annual bedding impatiens, this Chinese species is grown primarily for its foliage: the elliptic to ovate leaves are 3–5 inches (8–13 cm) long, dark olive-green with a prominent central band of gold to creamy-yellow that follows the midrib and primary veins—creating a variegated pattern that intensifies in shade.
-The leaves are succulent-textured and arranged in whorls along the stems.
-Small, pale yellow to butter-yellow, snapdragon-like flowers 0.75–1 inch (2–2.5 cm) long appear in autumn (September–October)—later than most garden perennials.
-The plant spreads by thick, fleshy, surface-level stolons that root at the nodes.
-Semi-evergreen in mild climates.
-Growth rate is moderate.
+Impatiens omeiana is a spreading herbaceous perennial in the balsam family (Balsaminaceae) reaching 8–12 inches (20–30 cm) tall with a spread of 18–24 inches (45–60 cm).
+This Chinese species carries a different ornamental profile than the annual bedding impatiens familiar to most gardeners — the plant is grown primarily for foliage rather than for the small autumn flowers.
+Elliptic to ovate leaves run 3–5 inches (8–13 cm) long, dark olive-green in base color with a prominent central band of gold to creamy-yellow that follows the midrib and the primary leaf veins, which builds a variegated pattern that intensifies under shaded growing conditions.
+The leaves carry a succulent texture and arrange in whorls along the stems.
+Small pale yellow to butter-yellow snapdragon-like flowers 0.75–1 inch (2–2.5 cm) long open in September and October — later than most garden perennials flower and filling a bloom-time gap in the shade garden calendar.
+The plant spreads through thick fleshy surface-level stolons that root at the nodes and extend the colony outward through the growing seasons.
+Foliage runs semi-evergreen in mild climate zones.
+Growth rate runs moderate.
 Hardy to zone 6.

 Native Range